Budget-Friendly Meal Prep for Seniors 2026: Save $200+ Monthly and Eat Healthier

 Affordable Protein Sources

-Protein is essential for seniors but doesn't need to be expensive:
+Protein is essential for seniors but doesn't need to be expensive.
+For a deeper look, see our guide on protein foods for senior citizens.

 ProteinCost (approx.)Best Uses